 The proper strategic goal has been to get US forces out of a combat role, and to transfer responsibility for security to the Afghans, where it belongs.
-That thas happened.
-US forces today, and for most of the past two years, are engaged in training and assistance, force protection, and counterterrorism.
-By building ANSF strength and capacity, the United States is defending Americans as Afghan forces step up to the challenge of providing security and developing their own CT mission.
+That has happened.
+US forces today, and for most of the past two years, are engaged in training and assistance, force protection, and counterterorism.
+By building AMSF strength and capacity, the United States is defending Americans as Afghan forces step up to the challenge of providing security and developing their own CT mission.

-To sustain this success, and to secure American interests, clarity of purpose and commitment with regard to Afghanistan's security are essential.
+To sustain this success, and to secure American interests, clarity to purpose and commitment with regard to Afghanistan's security are essential.
 In a context where the concern in Afghanistan and the region is that the United States is leaving, the essence of US engagement is embodied in limited, but effective, military support, as it has been in other parts of the world.
-The ANSF are performing and fighting as a national force, and taking significant casualties while demonstrating cohesion and restilence.
-No one has been surprised that the fighting this year has been particularly difficult, or that the AISF, to see if they will break after the completion of the International Security Assistance Force [ISAF] mission at the end of 2014.
-But the ANSF is holding, and will only get better as it goes forward, as long as there is assistance in place to provide needed capabilities, there are key gaps in ANSF has such capabilities.
-There are key gaps in ANSF capability in intelligence, close air support, special operations/counterterrorism, and command and control, which he Afghans cannot close in the next year.
+The ANSF are performing and fighting as a national force, and taking significant casualties while demonstrating cohesion and resilience.
+No one has been surprised that the fighting this year has been particularly difficult, or that the Tailban is pressing hard against the new government and the ANSF, to see if they will break after the completion of the International Security Assistance Force (ISAF) mission at the end of 2014.
+But the ANSF is holding, and will only get better as it goes forward, as long as there is assistance in place to provide needed capabilities, and as long as there is critical confidence in US and international support until the ANSF has such capabilities.
+There are key gaps in ANSF capability in intelligence, close air support, special operations/counterterrorism, and command and control, which the Afghans cannot close in the next year.

-The further withdrawal of US forces from the field, as currently planned, would leave those gaps unfilled and put the ability of the ANSF to succed at grave risk.
+The further withdrawal of US forces from the field, as currently planned, would leave those gaps unfilled and put the ability of the ANSF to succeed at grave risk.
 It would also vitiate the US counterterrorism mission in Afghanistan, because the military provides critical support for US intelligence capabilities and assets that are carrying out vital CT operations and supporting the Afghans' own CT efforts.
 Those intelligence capabilities should also be maintained.
 A deteriorating ANSF, and the decline of US CT operations, would have important implications for the protection of the US and international civilian presence in Afghanistan as well, given the need for direct and indirect protection against terror attacks.